123456789_123456789_123456789_123456789_123456789_

 h.fetch_values(:baz, :foo) # => [2, 0]

-When a block is given, calls the block with each missing key, treating the block’s return value as the value for that key:
+When any given #keys are not found and a block is given, calls the block with each unfound key and uses the block’s return value as the value for that key:

 [ GitHub ]